 creating a cohesive palette that's both warm, neutral and full of texture

-I start with my base palette - wood finish, metal finish, stone, tile and grow from there.
-I layer in textures and also look at how each rug looks in the room but as a family.
-I don’t want them all to match or be similar.
-When presenting, I have a page for all of the rugs, just so I can see how they all look together.
-That builds my palette, then fabrics and upholstery are layered in on top.
+We start with a base palette - wood finish, metal finish, stone, tile - and grow from there.
+We layer in textures and also observe how each rug looks in the room, as a family.
+We don’t want them all to match or be too similar.
+When presenting, we have a page for all of the rugs, just so we can see how they all look together.
+The foundation for our palette is built on this, with the fabrics and upholstery getting layered in on top.
 Playing with scale is important when working with a neutral palette.
-Mixing types of textures so nothing feels too much the same too.
+Mixing different types of textures also means nothing feels too similar.

 Keywords